LILKEYKEY17/React-Portfolio/README.md

 # Brandon Avila's Portfolio

-This is the portfolio website of Bernardo Alonso, showcasing his projects and contact information.
+This is the portfolio website of Brandon Avila, showcasing his projects and contact information.

 ## Features

 - **Home**: Landing page with a brief introduction and links to projects.
-- **About Me**: Information about Bernardo Alonso.
+- **About Me**: Information about Brandon Avila.
-- **Portfolio**: Display of Bernardo's projects with links to deployed apps and GitHub repositories.
+- **Portfolio**: Display of Brandon's projects with links to deployed apps and GitHub repositories.
-- **Contact**: Contact form to get in touch with Bernardo.
+- **Contact**: Contact form to get in touch with Brandon.

 ## Technologies Used